 When optimizing your web page for local SEO purposes, it is an all-out MUST that you also update the title tags and meta descriptions of the page with the name of the LOCATION (city and state) that you are trying to target.
 Covering this change gives your pages a better chance of showing up when a local customer keys in similar descriptors.
 For easier access to the title tags and meta descriptions of a page, consider installing the Mozbar toolbar for your web browser.

 At the end of the day, a local SEO strategy is an important component of your online marketing endeavors, but it must be implemented the right way to work.
-If you have been struggling to find ROI with your local SEO efforts, check out our other articles on improving local SEO or contact us and we can point you in the right direction.
+If you have been struggling to find ROI with your local SEO efforts, check out our other articles on improving local SEO.